Improper sale of seized cattle sparks procedural change | The Western Producer

 “In our discussions subsequent to this we’ve amended some of our procedures,” he said.
 “We’ve gained clarity on what to do when there is some question about ownership.”

-And, he said greater communication between APSS and LSS will help in future.
+And, he said greater communication between animal protection services and livestock services will help in future.

 Meanwhile, charges are pending in at least one of the two large seizures last winter but RCMP could not confirm when that would happen.